Search Filters

 Axial Load Induces High Distraction Forces On The Posterior Meniscal Roots

-Elmar Herbst, MD, PhD, GERMANY Sophia Ellermann, Ms., GERMANY Andre Frank, MSc, GERMANY Jens Wermers, MD, GERMANY Christoph Domnick, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Johannes Glasbrenner, MD, GERMANY Christoph Kittl, MD, MD(res), GERMANY Mirco Herbort, MD, Prof., GERMANY
+Elmar Herbst, MD, PhD, GERMANY Sophia Ellermann, Ms., GERMANY Andre Frank, MSc, GERMANY Jens Wermers, Prof., GERMANY Christoph Domnick, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Johannes Glasbrenner, MD, GERMANY Christoph Kittl, MD, MD(res), GERMANY Mirco Herbort, MD, Prof., GERMANY

 Department of Trauma, Hand and Reconstructive Surgery, University of Muenster, Muenster, GERMANY